 What if I haven’t been great with sun protection?

 Sometimes people say, ‘Oh, the damage is already done.
 It's too late’ and I remind them that only 25% of our damage occurs by adulthood,” Dr. Hale says.

-“There are studies out of New Zealand, for example, which is the biggest skin cancer capital, that even people in their 50s who started wearing sunscreen every day, as opposed to just when they go to the beach, had less pre-cancer, less brown spots, less skin cancer [when followed over a 20 year period].
+“There are studies out of New Zealand, for example, which is one of the biggest skin cancer capitals, that even people in their 50s who started wearing sunscreen every day, as opposed to just when they go to the beach, had less pre-cancer, less brown spots, less skin cancer [when followed over a 20 year period].
 It's really never too late to make an impact.”

 What’s the deal with mineral (also called physical) vs. non-mineral (often called chemical) sunscreens?

 “Physical ingredients are zinc oxide and titanium dioxide and the chemical ingredients are basically all the others,” says Dr. Hale.
 In short, physical sunscreens use minerals (zinc oxide and titanium dioxide) to deflect rays, while non-mineral ingredients (such as avobenzone and oxybenzone) absorb the rays and turn them to heat.